DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 potentially mask true positive results from being found.
 In the last few years, some commercial genomic services have allowed users to upload their own genomic and personal phenotypic information.
-While most users are just interested in their own results, this has a reasonable large potential for risk - a targeted data submission, randomly shuffling input phenotypic information would weaken the database for association analysis.
+While most users are just interested in their own results, this has a reasonably large potential for risk - a targeted data submission, randomly shuffling input phenotypic information would weaken the database for association analysis.

 # In the media
+In this section I use some examples from popular media.
+I want to acknowledge that popular news stories for audiences in UK/USA often use scaremongering tropes of East versus West and often attribute individual responsibility to nations - China, N Korea, Russia, etc.
+Such references are used here only as media examples.
+In the classic egregious intelligence-community style, the most flamboyant reports include the least tangible evidence.

 I notice that reports of medical espionage in public media are not always accurately defined.
 The news story of a former University Of Florida researcher indicted for scheme to defraud has,